A. J. P. Taylor: Resignation from British Academy

 In 1979, Taylor resigned in protest from the British Academy over its dismissal of Anthony Blunt, who had been exposed as a Soviet spy.
 Taylor took the position that:

 Personal life

 Taylor married three times.
-He married his first wife Margaret Adams in 1931, they had four children together and divorced in 1951.
+He married his first wife Margaret Adams in 1931.
+They had four children and divorced in 1951.
 For some time in the 1930s, he and his wife shared a house with the writer Malcolm Muggeridge and his wife Kitty.
 From the 1940s Margaret's infatuations with Robert Kee and Dylan Thomas pushed the couple towards separation.
 His second wife was Eve Crosland, the sister of Anthony Crosland MP, whom Taylor married in 1951; they had two children and divorced in 1974.
-His third wife was the Hungarian historian Éva Haraszti, whom he married in 1976.
+His third wife was the Hungarian historian Éva Haraszti.
+They married in 1976.

 Work

 The Italian Problem in European Diplomacy, 1847–49

 Taylor's first book, published in 1934, addressed the question of Italian unification The Italian Problem in European Diplomacy, 1847–49.
 However, Taylor's speciality was in Central European, British and diplomatic history.
 He was especially interested in the Habsburg dynasty and Bismarck.
 His main mentors in this period were the Austrian-born historian Alfred Francis Pribram and the Polish-born historian Sir Lewis Namier.
 Taylor's earlier writings reflected Pribram's favourable opinion of the Habsburgs; however, his 1941 book The Habsburg Monarchy 1809–1918 (published in a revised edition in 1948) showed the influence of Namier's unfavourable views.
 In The Habsburg Monarchy, Taylor stated that the Habsburgs saw their realms entirely as a tool for foreign policy and thus could never build a genuine nation-state.
 To hold their realm together, they resorted to playing one ethnic group off against another and promoted German and Magyar hegemony over the other ethnic groups in Austria-Hungary.